- National Grid Ventures

 Following the initial appraisal, Configuration A was identified as the preferred option on the balance of environmental, social, technical and cost factors.
 Configuration B options were approximately 50 kilometres longer than the Configuration A route corridor options, with consequently greater impacts on environmental receptors, disruption during construction and cost.

 Both Configuration A and B involve crossing the Humber Estuary, which benefits from the protection of several important biodiversity designations.
 A Habitats Regulations Assessment will be undertaken as part of the development consent order application to assess the effects on designated sites.

-We have brought forward route corridors and options for consultation based on Configuration A.
+At our initial stage of consultation, held in autumn 2021, we brought forward route corridors and options based on Configuration A.